DawkaWody/DawkaWody/README.md

 - 👋 Hi, I’m @DawkaWody
-- 👀 I’m interested in game development
+- 👀 I’m interested in: game development
-- 🌱 I’m currently learning unity engine
+- 🌱 I’m currently learning: unity engine
-- 💞️ I’m looking to collaborate on some simple platformer game projects
+- 💞️ I’m looking to collaborate: on some simple platformer game projects
-- 📫 How to reach me you can't ;)
+- 📫 How to reach me: you can't ;)

+Im new to github and not experienced in working using this tool, altough I have 5 years of programming experience in: python, java and C#

 <!---
 DawkaWody/DawkaWody is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.